Black-Smith-Of-Fire/Piano/README.md

-A piano in java using swing .
+A piano in java using jNativeHook .

-Use the keys in ur  keyboard to play the piano
+Use the keys in ur  keyboard to play the Audio_Files

 keys : note